Skip to content

 844,424 city residents (municipal register, 1 January 2025)

+Study abroad in Valencia works best when you balance university fit, housing and daily routine, not just the postcard version of the city.
 Spain's most balanced exchange city: beach access, a huge Erasmus crowd, lighter rent pressure than Madrid or Barcelona, and an easy everyday rhythm.
+Check neighbourhoods and campus routes before falling for the centre.

 Who loves this city?